-Status: ClosedThe following is an overview of the SAEMF/AWAEM Research Grant.
+Applications for this grant will be accepted from May 1, 2024 to August 1, 2024This document provides an overview of this grant.
 For complete instructions on applying, please see the Detailed Instructions.
 For submission instructions and SAEMF policies, visit How To Apply.
-For answers to other common questions, visit our Grants FAQ, or email email@example.com.
+For answers to other common questions, visit our Grants FAQ or email email@example.com.

 PURPOSE OF THE AWARD